AshAvalanche/ash-docs/docs/console/guides/local-network/prerequisites.md

 :::

 :::info
-During the Console beta, **user [registration](/docs/console/reference/registration) are open and the Console is free to use**.
-If you need help with anything regarding the Ash Console beta, please contact us!
+During the Console beta, **the Console is free to use**.
+User [registration](/docs/console/reference/registration) are invites only.
+If you want to get access or have any questions regarding the Ash Console beta, please contact us!

 - [Join our Discord](https://discord.gg/ktSyGrzWXy)
 :::